Why Setting Boundaries Feels Hard (Especially for Teen Girls)

 - 1 min read

-Many women struggle to set boundaries, not because they are weak, but because they were taught to be accommodating, understanding, and selfless.
-From an early age, prioritizing others is often praised, while expressing personal needs may be discouraged or overlooked.
+Many teens struggle to set boundaries, not because they are weak, but because they have been taught to be accommodating, understanding, and selfless.
+From a young age, prioritizing others is often praised, while expressing personal needs may be discouraged or overlooked.

-Boundaries tend to feel especially difficult when you fear disappointing others, when you have been rewarded for being “easygoing,” when you worry that people will become upset, or when you were never given space to have needs of your own.
-In these situations, setting limits can bring up guilt, anxiety, or self doubt.
+Boundaries can feel especially hard when your teen fears disappointing others, has been rewarded for being “easygoing,” worries that people will get upset, or has never had space to express their own needs.
+In these situations, setting limits can bring up guilt, anxiety, or self-doubt.

-In reality, boundaries are not walls meant to push people away.
+Boundaries are not walls meant to push people away.
 They are a form of clarity.
-Boundaries communicate what you need in order to feel safe, respected, and emotionally whole within your relationships.
+Boundaries show what your teen needs to feel safe, respected, and emotionally whole in relationships.

-The goal of boundary setting is not rigidity or distance.
-It is creating a life and relationships that do not leave you feeling depleted.
-With support and practice, boundaries become less about saying “no” to others and more about saying “yes” to yourself and your well being.
+The goal of setting boundaries is not to be rigid or distant.
+It is about creating relationships and a life that do not leave your teen feeling drained.
+With support and practice, boundaries become less about saying “no” to others and more about saying “yes” to themselves and their well-being.